-Section 1.3 We must protect the privacy of your personal health information
+Section 1.3 We must protect the privacy of your personal health information enrolled in this plan as well as your medical records and other medical and health information.

 Federal and state laws protect the privacy of your medical records and personal health information.
 We protect your personal health information as required by these laws.